Increase in tourism in Greenland worries territory already threatened by climate change – 20/08/2022

 Since 2009 Greenland has enjoyed its autonomy, but hopes to achieve full independence from Denmark one day.
 To do that, it would have to waive the Copenhagen subsidy, which currently represents a third of its budget.
 However, it still hasn’t found a way to remain financially independent and, for now, its main natural resource is in the sea.

-One in three of Ilulissat’s inhabitants makes a living from fishing, which accounts for most of the island’s income.
+One in three inhabitants of Ilulissat makes a living from fishing, which accounts for most of the island’s income.
 However, climate change has a major impact on local practices.

 “When I was young, there was hard ice that we could walk on,” explains Lars Noasen as he navigates between icebergs in Disko Bay.